ComputeCanada/hss23/content/en.md

 slug = "en"
 +++

-If you have any questions, please write to: `support at tech dot alliancecan dot ca`.
+If you have any questions, please write to: `hss-series@gw.alliancecan.ca`.

 *All times are in Eastern Standard Time (EST).*